Ostlund has a keen ear for dialogue and a perfect grasp of the push-and-pull rhythms of an imploding relationship.

 Its horrors reach back to the primordial fear of death and loss: of a child, of a loved one, of one’s own sense of self.

 For all its references to the show’s history, the film never panders.
-It’s an evolution of the core concept as opposed to a nostalgia-tinged reproduction, and is all the better for it.

 The film is depressing, sub-sitcom fodder that will dull whatever affection you may still harbor for these legendary actors.